Project-MoonHalo/Fatalism/README.md

 # Fatalism
 An open-source minecraft utility mod.

 # About
-This project under MIT license.
+This project is under the MIT open-source license.
-Render code from CursaOld by Eridani Team.
+The rendering code for this project is from CursaOld, provided by the Eridani team.